JustinasBliujus/fuma_free/README.md

 - Incomplete logic and inconsistent behavior across features
 - Inefficient Firebase usage with redundant calls
-- Authentication and per-user data separation not implemented
+- Authentication and per-user data separation as well as onboarding not implemented
 - No error handling for database connection failures
 - UI may overflow with large datasets or long text entries